yayra/A-B-Testing/README.md

 **ord_dt**: Date the order was placed, datatype: varchar(50).

 ## Tools Used
-The data analysis will be conducted using **MySQL** to explore the datasets and perform the A/B test.
+**MySQL** will be utilized for data exploration and to conduct the A/B testing.

 ## A/B Test Result
-The results of the A/B test are summarized in the table below.
+<p align="justify"> The results of the A/B test are summarized in the table below, highlighting the changes in CVR (order conversion rate) for each group during the 'before' and 'after' treatment periods.

-The comparison of the 'before' and 'after' treatment periods reveals the changes in CVR (order conversion rate) over time for each group.
-Using the DiD method, the 50,000 UZS fixed amount coupon shows an 8% increase in CVR, while the 5% off coupon shows an 11% increase compared to the control group.
+The comparison of the 'before' and 'after' treatment periods highlights changes in CVR across groups.
+Using the DiD method:

+ - The <b>50,000 UZS fixed amount coupon</b> resulted in an <b>8% increase</b> in CVR compared to the control group.
+ - The <b>5% off coupon</b> demonstrated higher <b>11% increase</b> in CVR relative to the control group.

-Although the 5% off coupon shows a higher increase in CVR compared to the fixed amount coupon, the difference of only 3% between the two treatment groups is too small.
-Depending on the specific business context and objectives, the initial hypothesis—that the fixed amount discount (50,000 UZS) would result in a higher order conversion rate compared to the 5% off discount coupon—may either be rejected or accepted.
+Although the <b>5% off coupon</b> exhibited a slightly higher CVR increase compared to the fixed amount coupon, the <b>3% difference</b> between the two treatment groups is relatively minor.

+While the initial hypothesis suggested that a <b>fixed amount discount (50,000 UZS)</b> would lead to a higher order conversion rate compared to the <b>5% off coupon</b>, the <b>3% difference</b> observed in CVR using the DiD method does not provide strong enough evidence to fully reject this hypothesis.

+However, the analysis clearly supports the broader conclusion that <b>offering discounts—regardless of their structure—consistently enhances CVR compared to not providing any discounts</b>.</p>